spcl/deep-weather/README.md

 We use tensorflow-gpu 1.14, therefore you will also need to install [CUDA 10.0](https://developer.nvidia.com/cuda-10.0-download-archive) and [cuDNN 7.4](https://developer.nvidia.com/cudnn) separately.
 You will need to register on Nvidia and select 7.4 from the cuDNN versions.

+The newest Uncertainty Quantification models are now also available in PyTorch-Lightning, please refer to the PyTorch [README](Uncertainty_Quantification/Pytorch/README.md)

 If you prefer using conda, which will install CUDA and cuDNN automatically, use the commands:
 ```
 conda create -y --name env python==3.7